daroczisandor/URL-Shortener-in-Python-Flask/README.md

 - Framework: Flask
 - IDE: PyCharm

 ### Setup

-1. Navigate to the directory of the project
+1. Navigate to the directory of the downloaded project
 2. Make sure Python is installed (version >= 3.7.4)
 3. Open command line from the directory, and run the following commands:
 - pip install virtualenv